Define malakoi - In the Bible malakoi

 Such are those addicted to base passions, whose whole body is made smooth...
 But for those who are men to shave and smooth themselves, how ignoble!
 As for dyeing of hair, and anointing of grey locks, and dyeing them yellow, these are practices of abandoned effeminates; and their feminine combing of themselves is a thing to be let alone.”

 Clement, The Instructor, Book III, Chapters 2-3, On Drinking & On Costly Vessels.

-Clement did not define malakoi as gay, lesbian or homosexual.
+Clement did not define malakoi as gay, lesbian, bisexual, queer or transgendered.